 Albany and Troy and standing as an emblem of the uplifting work provided by the SGS (Figure 7).

-Even the convent of the Good

-Shepherd, in the same location but home to sisters who may not actively participating in the care of wayward girls, was a large imposing brick building set off from the public with small windows and a large fence surrounding it (Figure 8).
-The convent on West Lawrence
+Even the convent of the Good Shepherd, in the same location but home to sisters who may not actively participating in the care of wayward girls, was a large imposing brick building set off from the public

-Street-which became St. Ann's School of Industry and Reformatory, the SGS home for younger girls-stood three stories tall and had the same style of architecture.
+Street-which became St. Ann's School of Industry and Reformatory, the SGS home for younger girls stood three stories tall and had the same style of architecture.